 12. “Customers are customers only when they buy.
 All the rest of the time they are people.”

-This one sums up the conference, and the future we are entering together.
+This one sums up the Smarter Services Executive Symposium, and the future we are entering together.
 We have lives, interests, cares and concerns.
 And sometime we buy things to make our lives work better.
 In those moments of transaction we are customers to each other.
 All the rest of the time we are sharing the miracles and mysteries of life.
 We are people, all of us together.

 Which of these ideas is most intriguing or relevant for you?